 Think about it…

-no system to use Spanish in your daily life, you’ll eventually forget what you
+With no system to use Spanish in your daily life, you’ll eventually forget what you learned.

 You also need to have effective systems in place that you can do consistently so you’ll make continuous progress.

-often, we’re focused on the outcome and neglect designing a system that will
+Too often, we’re focused on the outcome and neglect designing a system that will get us there.

 You need to establish atomic habits–small routines that you do no matter what.

-have to make your habits clear, as easy as possible, straightforward, and
+You have to make your habits clear, as easy as possible, straightforward, and satisfying.

 Here are some tips for setting your own Spanish habit so you can get fluent on autopilot.

 1) Block off 15 minutes in your schedule exclusively for Spanish

 This can be every day, every weekday, or 3 times per week.
 Make sure it’s something you can stick to, and set a reminder so you don’t forget.